 Interactive Streaming

-A live stream format that includes real-time viewer interactions such as live polls, Q&A, clickable overlays, chat responses, and games.
+A live stream format includes real-time viewer interactions such as live polls, Q&A, clickable overlays, chat responses, and games.

 Ingress Point